“Make each day your masterpiece”

 When I exercise early in the morning, as compared to the days that I don’t, I’ve noticed that my day is significantly better.
 Not only do I feel better, but my day is generally more positive and productive.

-It’s important to move your body in the morning, as mobility is critical to both quality-of-life and cognitive health.
-Exercise increases endorphins (the feel-good hormones) and helps you to start your day in a positive way.
+It’s important to move your body in the morning, as mobility is critical to both qualities of life and cognitive health.
+Exercise increases endorphins (the feel-good hormones) and helps you to start your day positively.
 Even after a short 20-minute workout, you will feel more energetic, and your mind will be ready to take on the activities of your day.

 What type of exercise should you do?
 My recommendation is to plan a workout that you can look forward to and that you want to do – walk your dog, take a jog, jump rope, or dance if you like it – and you’re more likely to keep it up.